vlinhart/django-gopay/README.md

     redirect_url = payment.get_redirect_url(session_id)
     return redirect(redirect_url)

 The payment will be created and customer redirected to GOPAY.
+If you want to restrict which payment method is used, by default all of them.
+You can either enumerate them or say which ones you don't want (SUPERCASH):

+    payment.create_payment(productName='CHEESBURGER', variableSymbol='VS', totalPriceInCents=1000,
+                           paymentChannels=const.PAYMENT_METHODS-set(['SUPERCASH',]))

 ####More about GOPAY_NOTIFICATION_CALLBACK
 You need to create this method to process the successfull payment/failure/notification from GOPAY.
 It's called